 The *links below will take you to articles (and/or posts here), that I believe are must reads for readers of this blog.
-These articles will further clarify my perspective.
-These links and articles will also present something much different from the rigid conformity of thought and perspective you will read on most Civil War and history related blogs.
+These articles will further clarify my perspective, worldview and approach to history as a writer.
+These links and articles will also present something much different from the rigid conformity of thought and "groupthink" perspective you will read on most Civil War and history related blogs.

 My Myth or Yours?
 Nolan's Lost Cause by Professor Clyde Wilson (This is indispensable reading for a very basic understanding of a certain Southern perspective on the "Lost Cause Myth" and the War Between the States.
 No one can do that better than Clyde Wilson.)

 History in Context one of the most damning indictments of modern academic historians by one of the most respected academic historians alive today - Professor Gordon S. Wood.
 As Professor Wood points out in this essay: ". . . [modern] historians see themselves as moral critics obligated to denounce the values of the past in order to somehow reform our present."